 I want to think that we are going to try and record it this year.
 I had all these ideas, and I went in to demo them, and I came out with eight demos that are quite defined.
 They are not going to need much more work on them, and at the moment I’m just working on another three songs.
 I would ultimately like to make an album that’s as watertight as All Change.
 This album will be us going back to the line between the La’s and Cast and all the things that inspired All Change.
 It will be upbeat straight to the point kind of boxy rock n roll – something that even Cast haven’t done before.

 All Change 25th Anniversary Tour!
-Tickets on sale now from www.castband.co.uk
+Tickets for the rescheduled tour: on sale now from www.castband.co.uk